sary357/FubonRD101/README.md

 >> development/testing environment access permission.

 >> it could be better to have 吃到飽 on your own cellphone network.
 This will improve your work performance when you leave office.

+## In eHR
+- review all items including your information, your familiy informaiton, ..., and so on.
+- the most important is assign substitute in eHR system.